videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 ### Video Permissions

 - By default, VideoSDK will request video permission when the participants attempts to turn on the camera.
 Once the permission is granted the camera gets turned on.
-If the permission is denied, VideoSDK will send an error message in the `onError` event callback of `useMeeting` hook.
+If the permission is denied, VideoSDK will send an error message in the `onError` event callback of the `useMeeting` hook.

 import ReactPlayer from 'react-player'